jruels/docker-kube-admin/labs/helm/index.md

 ```

 ## Create a new Helm chart
-Now let's create a new chart `app-demo`
+Now let's create a new chart `demo-app`
 ```
 helm create demo-app
 ```